sf-wdi-37/breadth-first-search/README.md

 ### Exercises: Breadth-first Tree Search

 1. In English, describe how you would use breadth-first search to find any node with a given key.
-Your algorithm should assume you have a tree data structure and that you can access each node's key its array of children.
+Your algorithm should assume you have a tree data structure and that you can access each node's key and its array of children.
 (Do not assume it's a binary search tree.)
 You should also assume you're given a target key to match.

 1. On the whiteboard, pseudocode a breadth-first search function.
 Assume you have a tree data structure that allows the following operations: